 The development of doubly-curved fabric structures in architecture was led by pioneers such as Frei Otto in Europe.
-Otto's modelling and shape analysis techniques were driven by physical models - he was, through the 1970s to the 1990s, distrustful of computational methods.
+Otto's modelling and shape analysis were driven by physical models - he was, through the 1970s to the 1990s, distrustful of computational methods.
 Nevertheless, by the early 1990s, an innovative range of structures had been produced and the successes and potential led Otto to declare:

 'Our times demand lighter, more energy-saving, more mobile and more adaptable, in short, more natural buildings, without disregarding the demand for safety and security.'
-[1]
+[Otto, Rasch, 1992]

-Later collaborations grew with others such as Peter Rice at Arup [2].
-Rice, in contrast, was deeply committed to the computational methods that he was applying to material innovation stress analysis and form finding.
+Later collaborations grew with others such as Peter Rice at Arup [Brown, Rice, 2001].
+Rice, in contrast, was deeply committed to the computational methods that he was applying to stress analysis and form finding.
 Those developments have continued and we now see membranes and textiles being used successfully in building construction in the form of roofs, facades, pneumatic structures and tents.
 But now the rapid development of emerging technologies such as 3D printing, additive manufacturing, plus developments in material science, are enabling designers to consider further innovative solution synergies.
-Bader, Kolb, Weaver and Oxman [3] noted the potential for new hybrid materials in architecture, observing that 'Recent advances in high-resolution 3D printing have enabled the design and digital fabrication of objects with unprecedented levels of structural complexity... [ones that are] ...geometrically complex, and materially heterogeneous'
+Bader, Kolb, Weaver and Oxman [2016] noted the potential for new hybrid materials in architecture, observing that 'Recent advances in high-resolution 3D printing have enabled the design and digital fabrication of objects with unprecedented levels of structural complexity... [ones that are] ...geometrically complex, and materially heterogeneous'

 In the particular case that we discuss in this paper, we take advantage of the fact that 'semi-flexible' materials such as the thermoplastic polyurethane (TPU 95 in our case) and Polypropylene can be printed on a range of (structural) textiles surfaces, forming composites materials with combined and symbiotic material properties.
-TPU Resin differs favourably from other soft-touch materials in having properties that are used in architecture and construction applications; such as enhanced abrasion resistance, excellent low-temperature impact strength and good tear strengths.
+TPU Resin differs favourably from other "soft touch" materials in having properties that are useful in architecture and construction applications; such as enhanced abrasion resistance, excellent low-temperature impact strength and good tear strengths.

-The work described here is a continuation of our initial investigation into structurally capable composite panels, presented by Berdos and Cheng [4].
+Some initial work describing an investigation into structurally capable composite panels was presented by Berdos and Cheng [2017].
 In their paper, the term Active Fabrication is used to describe the development of a composite material that combines two pliable materials to produce a hybrid with variable states of stiffness.
 The goal was to produce a composite material that has enhanced performance characteristics when compared to the composing materials.

-Among the main advantages of Active Fabrication is the elimination of moulds and formers as form-giving devices - by utilising material-enhanced properties to form doubly curved architectural elements.
+In the developments reported here, the intention is to move away from conventional mould technology as a way of forming composite doubly-curved 3D architectural elements.
 Our research exploits a combination of contemporary design and fabrication techniques, applied to pre-stressed doubly curved elements, that can be utilized in architectural contexts.

-In the research reported here, we are in search of a formal behaviour vocabulary; one that can be produced by laminating two-dimensional fibres in 3D-printed arrays, onto pre-stretched fabric sheets.
-By using parametric simulation tools (specifically 'Grasshopper' and the 'Karamba' plug-ins) in tandem with physical experimentations, the intention is to develop, and then control, a quasi form-finding process.
-This is achieved by controlling the fibre pattern typology, the material thickness and fibre width, as well as the degree of tension and strain in the host membrane.
+In the research reported here, we are in search of a formal behaviour vocabulary; one that can be produced by laminating two-dimensional fibres in 3D-printed arrays, onto pre-stretched lycra sheets.
+By using parametric simulation tools (specifically 'Grasshopper' and the 'Karamba' plug-ins) in tandem with physical experiments, the intention is to develop, and then control, a quasi form-finding process.
+This is achieved by controlling the fibre pattern typology, the material thickness and fibre width, as well as the degree of tension/stretch in the host membrane.
 In particular, our examination aims to address answer following questions:

-- How can we control and predict the form and performance of hybrid panels composed of 3D printed, semi-flexible, filament fibres laminated onto an originally flat elastic membrane? - How do the material properties of the individual components the membrane and the fibres contribute to the properties of the composite material? - How does the fibre pattern geometry influence the form of the composite hybrid panel?
+- How can we control and predict the form and performance of hybrid panels composed of 3D printed, semi-flexible, filament fibres laminated onto elastic membranes? - How do the material properties of the individual components the membrane and the fibres contribute to the properties of the composite material? - How does the fibre pattern geometry influence the form of the composite hybrid panel?